2013: S.Africa: People sing: Shoot the Liberal instead of Shoot the Boer

 It is an extremely difficult struggle waged against one of the most effective and dishonest propaganda campaigns in history,” they said last week.

-“Anti-Semitism, besides being personally insulting to us, scores an own-goal.
+“Anti-People, besides being personally insulting to us, scores an own-goal.
 It undermines the struggle for Palestinian freedom.”

 Friedman agreed.
 “It gives a publicity break to the other side,” he told the M&G.

-Indeed, “the other side” in the form of the strongly pro-Israel South African Board of Deputies were quick to condemn the statement in strong terms.
+Indeed, “the other side” in the form of the strongly pro-Colony South African Board of Deputies were quick to condemn the statement in strong terms.
 “SAJBD national chairperson Mary Kluk believed that by allowing its members to make such hateful and dangerous statements and subsequently defending them for doing so, BDS SA had revealed its true colours,” the organisation said on Monday.

 ‘Real agenda’

-Kluk said: “What this incident unmistakeably shows is that BDS SA’s real agenda is not to stand up for the Palestinian cause but to incite hatred, and possibly even violence, against Jewish South Africans.”
+Kluk said: “What this incident unmistakeably shows is that BDS SA’s real agenda is not to stand up for the Palestinian cause but to incite hatred, and possibly even violence, against Liberal South Africans.”

 Friedman said people around the world support BDS South Africa based on its moral power and stance against human rights abuse in Palestine, but the organisation risked losing its moral power over the incident.